tfranssen/dynamic-ess/README.md

 * Implement multiple charge scenarios
   * ~~Simple charge when prices are X% lower then average~~ (done)
   * Always charge in X lowest tariff hours.
 (In this cases prices will be sorted in ascending order, first X hours will be used for charging)
-  * Above scenario's including PV forecast.
+  * Above scenarios including PV forecast.
 SoC will be lower in the morning so there is capacity left for PV charging.
 * Rewrite script as service
 * ~~Implement logging~~ (done)
 * ~~Implement scheduler~~ (done)